Alumsdesigns/davinaleilaniblooms/README.md

 This project underwent thorough testing to ensure functionality, responsiveness, and adherence to web standards across different environments.

-Validators Used
+Validators Used:
-W3C HTML Validator: [W3C HTML Validator Testing](#w3c-html-validator-testing) Used to check the structural integrity and validity of the HTML markup.
+- W3C HTML Validator: [W3C HTML Validator Testing](#w3c-html-validator-testing) Used to check the structural integrity and validity of the HTML markup.
-W3C CSS Validator:[W3C CSS Validator Testing](#w3c-css-validator-testing) Employed to validate CSS syntax and ensure compliance with web standards.
+- W3C CSS Validator:[W3C CSS Validator Testing](#w3c-css-validator-testing) Employed to validate CSS syntax and ensure compliance with web standards.
-Development and Live Server Environments
+- Development and Live Server Environments:
 Live Server VS Code Extension: Utilized during development for real-time browser reloading and efficient local testing. python3 -m http.server: A simple Python HTTP server used for local hosting and testing, especially when checking resource paths and form submissions.
-Browser Compatibility Testing
+- Browser Compatibility Testing
 The website's rendering and functionality were tested across the following major browsers to ensure a consistent user experience:

 Google Chrome (Developer Tools): Extensive testing and debugging were performed using Chrome's built-in developer tools.
 Mozilla Firefox (Developer Tools): Cross-browser compatibility was verified, with Firefox's developer tools used for specific debugging.
 Apple Safari (Developer Tools): Tested on macOS to ensure proper rendering and functionality on WebKit-based browsers.

+This was the most effective way to test yet experienced issues with cache and reloading

 ### reults from W3C CSS Validator as per image